kdsuneraavinash/events/README.md

 ## Adding an event

-When adding an the sequence of events is,
+When adding an event the sequence of events is,

 1. Checked if user is logged in, if not terminate.
 2. Validate form data.
-3. Make a `POST` to post.php with form information.
+3. Make a `POST` to `post.php` with form information.
 This page will show a loading screen and send data to Firebase Firestore to be written to the database.
-4. Once that operation is succeeded user is redirected to showevent.php with a `GET` request to show the event.
+4. Once that operation is succeeded user is redirected to `showevent.php` with a `GET` request to show the event.

 ## Showing an Event

-This is done by showevent.php and is separated from rest of website.
-Design used is also different and this is the only page which uses a custom header (as opposed to other pages including header.php) This page shows a event when it receives a get request with eventid. *showevent.php?eventid=52WKamujiDM0ZNuMYhqm* will show event with id `52WKamujiDM0ZNuMYhqm`.
-This uses a separate request from Firestore and this will cause the page to reload data already loaded in events.php and this needs to be FIXED.
+This is done by `showevent.php` and is separated from rest of website.
+Design used is also different and this is the only page which uses a custom header (as opposed to other pages including `header.php`) This page shows a event when it receives a get request with eventid. `*showevent.php?eventid=52WKamujiDM0ZNuMYhqm*` will show event with id `52WKamujiDM0ZNuMYhqm`.
+This uses a separate request from Firestore and this will cause the page to reload data already loaded in events.php and this needs to be fixed.

 ## Security